JacquelynGarcia/RecipeAnalysis/README.md

 ---

 ## Bivariate Analysis
-For this analysis, we examined relationships between key features in the dataset to uncover potential correlations and trends.
+For this analysis, we examined relationships between key features in the dataset to uncover potential correlations.

 ### Calories vs. Average Rating
 We analyzed the relationship between `calories` and `average_rating`.
-As shown in the scatter plot below, recipes with higher ratings tend to have a wide range of calorie counts, but there are clusters of low-calorie recipes with high ratings.
-This indicates that high-rated recipes are not solely calorie-dependent, and other factors may contribute to user preferences.
+As indicated by our scatter plot, recipes with higher ratings often have a wide range of calorie counts, but there is a clear indication of clusters of low-calorie recipes with high ratings.
+This shows that high-rated recipes are not completely centered around calories and that other factors may contributing to the average rating.

 ![Calories vs. Average Rating](images/calvrating.png)

 ### Mean and Median Ratings by Low-Calorie and High-Calorie Recipes
 We grouped recipes into `low-calorie` (≤ 500 calories) and `high-calorie` (> 500 calories) categories to compare their mean and median ratings.
-The bar plot below demonstrates that both categories have similar mean and median ratings, suggesting that calorie content alone does not heavily influence overall ratings.
+The bar plot below illustrates that both categories have similar mean and median ratings.
+This would indicate that calorie count is not the heaviest influence on overall ratings.

 ![Mean and Median Ratings by Low-Calorie and High-Calorie Recipes](images/bivariate.png)